AnimaShark/EventArchive-CRUD/README.md

-# EventList - CRUD Project
+# EventBook - CRUD Project

 A basic ASP.NET MVC 5 web application for managing event listings.
 This project was built as a learning exercise following Microsoft's official ASP.NET MVC tutorial, with custom improvements to enhance functionality and structure.